Great Leap Forward: Background

 The core goal of the Great Leap Forward was to increase industrial and agricultural outputs by using mass mobilization to raise labor inputs and therefore overcome China's lack of material, technological and monetary inputs.
-The Great Leap Forward also sought to address imbalances between rural China and urban China existed in the prerevolutionary period and continued into the 1950s.
+The Great Leap Forward also sought to address imbalances between rural China and urban China that existed in the prerevolutionary period and continued into the 1950s.

 Classical Marxist theory hypothesized a relatively linear progression of development and a worldwide revolution beginning with the most developed countries.
 At the founding of the People's Republic of China in 1949, the country was one of the poorest in the world.
 The Great Leap Forward attempted to defy the conventional understanding of the time required for economic development.
 Through rapid industrialization, it aimed to close the gap between China's developmental stage and its political aspirations.
 In March 1955, at a national conference of the Party, Mao declared that China "would catch up with and surpass the most powerful capitalist countries in several dozen years", and in October, Mao announced that he would complete the building of a socialist state in 15 years.

 In the late 1950s, China's socio-political landscape experienced significant rural reforms and the aftermath of previous policies aimed at collectivization rather than individualism.
 Before the Great Leap Forward, the Chinese government initiated land reforms that redistributed land from landlords to peasants, but these reforms still needed to attain the expected agricultural productivity.
 The early 1950s saw the establishment of agricultural cooperatives, yet these changes brought mixed outcomes.
 However, the push towards rapid industrialization and the establishment of people's communes in rural areas were central to the Great Leap Forward, reflecting the government's belief that collectivization and large-scale projects would boost agricultural and industrial outputs.
 The communes were meant to centralize farming and labor, supposedly leading to increased efficiency and output; still, in reality, and practice, these measures often disrupted traditional farming practices and led to decreased productivity.
 Dali Yang stated, "The initial stages of collectivization brought chaos and inefficiency, with agricultural productivity often declining".

 By the time of the Great Leap Forward, increased Sino-Soviet tensions meant that China could not depend on Soviet technological assistance.
+Mao became frustrated by Soviet reluctance to share nuclear technology and the mode of bureaucracy that they promoted.
 Mao emphasized China's self-reliance in technology and industry and discouraged reliance on foreign technology.